 The Connection factory can then be instantiated with the below parameters.

 - Token credential - Represents a credential capable of providing an OAuth token.

 - Host - the hostname of the Azure Service Bus Premium tier namespace.

 - connectionIdleTimeoutMS - idle connection timeout in milliseconds.

 - traceFrames - boolean flag to collect AMQP trace frames for debugging.

 - other configuration parameters

-The factory can be created as below.
-The connection string is a required parameter, but the additional properties are optional.
+The factory can be created as shown here.
+The token credential and host are required parameters, but the other properties are optional.

 A destination is the object a client uses to specify the target of the messages it produces and the source of the messages it consumes.